Danielhp95/ml-agents/python/INFO.md

 ### Building an environment

 #### Build prerequisites:
-+ Set scripting runtime version to `.NET 4.x Equivalent`.
++ Set scripting runtime version to `.NET 4.x Equivalent` inside PlayerSettings -> Other Settings -> Scripting Runtime Version.
 + Set `ENABLE_TENSORFLOW` inside PlayerSettings -> Other Settings -> Scripting Define Symbols.
-+ Make sure that the relevant `Brain`s are set to external.
++ Make sure that the relevant `Brain`s are set to external in the inspector.

 #### Create a build inside of Unity Headleslly for Linux
 1. Go to Build Settings.